AgonConsole8/agon-docs/docs/vdp/Buffered-Commands-API.md

 Advanced offsets are sent as a 24-bit value in little-endian order, which can allow for buffers that are larger than 64kb to be adjusted.
 If the top-bit of this 24-bit value is set, then the 16-bit value immediately following the offset is used as a block index number, and the remaining 23-bits of the offset value are used as an offset within that block.
 When the "advanced" offset mode bit has been set then all offsets associated with this command must be sent as advanced offsets.

 The "buffer-fetched value" mode allows for the operand value to be fetched from a buffer.
 The operand sent as part of the command in this case is a pair of 16-bit values giving the buffer ID and offset to indicate where the actual operand value should be fetched from.
-An operand buffer ID of -1 (65535) will be interpretted as meaning "this buffer", and thus can only be used inside a buffered command sequence.
+An operand buffer ID of -1 (65535) will be interpreted as meaning "this buffer", and thus can only be used inside a buffered command sequence.
 If the advanced offset mode is used, then the operand value is an advanced offset value.

 The "multiple target values" mode allows for multiple bytes to be adjusted at once.
 When this mode is used, the `count` value must be provided to indicate how many bytes should be adjusted.
 Unless the "multiple operand values" mode is also used, the operand value is used for all bytes adjusted.